 IF YOU ARE GOING SOLO…

-If you are not using a service like AppInChina to publish your app or game on your behalf, you will also need the following items:
+If you are not using a service like AppInChina to publish your app on your behalf, you will also need the following items:

 - Power of Attorney Letter

 - Chinese Business Registration

 - Photocopy of Passport (Business registration holder)

 - Signed Individual App Store Development Statement/Claim Guarantee Letter

 Please note that, for games, it is impossible to get a game license without being a Chinese entity.
 If you are not a Chinese company, or your company does not have a Chinese entity, then you will require a Chinese partner to publish your game.